 If you have any suggestions, comments, and concerns please let us know.
 We are continuously developing the App until it is perfect, so we welcome your feedback.

 Here is the step-by-step on how to scan regular 35mm photos

-This step-by-step tutorial in the Lomography Online Magazine shows you how to effortlessly scan using your iPhone with two popular Apps.
+This step-by-step tutorial in the Lomography Online Magazine shows you how to effortlessly scan using your iPhone with Photoshop Express.

 If you are scanning a negative, you’ll need to invert it.
-As well as Photoshop Express and Photoforge mentioned above, there are a couple of apps which are specifically designed to invert photos.
+As well as Photoshop Express, there are a couple of apps which are specifically designed to invert photos.

 If you are just scanning slides, these apps can help make your scan.
 Of course, you can also use the standard iPhone camera for this too.

 Photo Editor for Android works very well for scanning your film at a quality suitable for sharing on social media.
 We also recommend Helmut, a great scanning app that has been specifically developed for Android Phone users.